 SRT / SRS : Stereotactic Radiotherapy / Stereotactic Radiosurgery

 In light of available information about the disease, it is applied in cases where the disease can be completely treated.
 It can be applied alone or with surgery and/or chemotherapy.

-Stereotactic Radiosurgery (SRS), which can be explained as the treatment of a specific target by means of coordinates, refers to the complete destruction of the tumor in one single session through high doses of radiation after 3-D coordinates of the target are determined.
-When this therapy is applied in more than one session (generally 3-5 session), it is named as Stereotactic Radiotherapy (SRT).
+Stereotactic Radiosurgery (SRS)refers to the complete destruction of the tumor in one single session through high doses of radiation.
+When this therapy is applied in more than one session (generally 3-5 session) it is named as Stereotactic Radiotherapy (SRT).

-As conventionel radiotherapy, patient is placed on table.
+As conventional radiotherapy, patient is placed on table.
 MRI is performed for targeted tissues.
 Tumoral region and surrounding healty tissues can be detected and visualized clearly with the aid of MRI.
-If targeted tissues and surrounding hey tissues are radiated with precise dose then treatment begins.
+If targeted tissues and surrounding tissues are radiated with precise dose then treatment begins.
 Real time based imaging helps physicians to control the treatment process during irradiation.
-In case of detecting a clinical important movement of targets or healty tissues, physicians recontours the patient target and critical structures and re-plan the new treatment while patients are on treatment couch.

 The tumors of any size in the brain and head-neck area can be treated with CyberKnife®.
 It can be used in the treatment of malign and benign brain tumors and metastases.